anubhutivyas/RL/docs/README.md

 ## Build the Documentation

-To build the NeMo Curator documentation, run:
+To build the NeMo RL documentation, run:

 ```sh
 make docs-html